SandyRodger/capstone/AI/D1_prep.md

 - **metadata/formatting tokens** seperators, role indications, special tokens.
 - **External tools' outputs** if the model is augmented with search, code execution, etc., those results may also be fed into the context window.

+### Terms:

+- Parameters: (same as weights(?)) -> 700 - 4000 numbers long
+  - Parameters are the values a model learns from training data — like weights and biases in a neural network — that determine how it makes predictions.
+- model-weights:
+  - “Model weights are a type of parameter that control the strength of the connection between inputs and outputs — they scale the input signals in a neural network or regression model.”
+- Tokens: Each token has an embedding that gives it a numerical value.
+  - “Tokens are the chunks of input text (words, subwords, or symbols) that an AI model processes instead of raw sentences.”
+- Embedding: numerical value.
+Gives the token it's location in the vector space.
+- Transformers: Before transformers, it was Neural network, which analysed sentences sequencialy, but a transformer takes them all together.
+It has an algorithm that can decide the focus of the sentence.
+- self- attention: The word can focus on what it's most related to?
+- mask language models:
+  - "A masked language model is trained to predict missing words (tokens) in a sentence where some have been deliberately hidden (masked)."